Hand Of God: Nipsey Hussle Slaps Fire Flame Out Of Man In BET Awards Parking Lot

 Y’all better stop playing with Nipsey Hussle.
-The Compton rapper blessed some guy with the hand of God after a parking dispute at the BET Awards in Los Angeles.
+The Crenshaw rapper blessed some guy with the hand of God after a parking dispute at the BET Awards in Los Angeles.

 Reports TMZ: